-Section 80G of the Income Tax Act allows a deduction for any contribution made to certain relief funds and charitable institutions.
-This deduction can be claimed by individuals, HUFs, and businesses.
-However, not all donations are eligible for deductions under section 80G.
-Only donations made to prescribed funds by the government of India qualify as a deduction.
+Section 80G of income tax act allows a deduction for any contribution made to certain relief funds and charitable institutions.
+This deduction can be claimed by all types of taxpayers (including NRIs), i.e., individuals, HUFs, companies, firms, or any other person.
+However, not all donations are eligible for 80G Deduction.
+Only donations made to prescribed funds by the Government of India qualify as a deduction.

 How to Claim Deduction Under Section 80G?

-In order to claim the deduction under Section 80G for a contribution, one needs to submit the following details:
+In order to claim 80G deduction, one needs to furnish the following details while filing the income tax return:

 - Name of Donee